Transiting Exoplanet Yields for the Roman Galactic Bulge Time Domain Survey Predicted from Pixel-Level Simulations: Discussion

 The detection of a secondary eclipse typically is a near definitive identification of a false positive in optical transit surveys, but because Roman will primarily observe from 0.93-2.00 $\mu$m it will be sensitive to planetary emission for $\sim$1000s of Hot Jupiters in the GBTDS sample \citep{montet2017}.

 In the case that a secondary eclipse is detected, jointly modeling the depth of the primary and secondary eclipse should place strict constraints on the combination of temperature and radius of the occulting body, which should identify self-luminous objects with surface temperatures that are inconsistent with substellar mass objects.
 In other words, because secondary eclipse depth is so strongly correlated with surface temperature, it should be extremely difficult for a stellar-mass object to imitate the secondary eclipse of a planetary mass object.
-In these cases the only other plausible scenario would be in a hierarchical multiple system, in which the original transit signal is extremely diluted.
-However, such systems may be identified by multi-color observations, as discussed in the following section.
+This is not necessarily true for some ultra-hot Jupiters which can have surface temperatures approaching and exceeding that of M dwarfs (e.g., Kelt-9b: \citealt{gaudi2017}; TOI-2109b: \citealt{wong2021}), but such systems should be identifiable by their high instellation flux.
+For most cases, the only other plausible scenario would be in a hierarchical multiple system, in which the original transit signal is extremely diluted.
+Such systems may be identified by multi-color observations, as discussed in the following section.

 Another effect that could help validate hot planetary candidates is the phase variations of the out-of-transit light curve.
 Eclipsing binaries show variations on or at half the orbital period due to effects such as ellipsoidal variations and doppler beaming.
 These effects can be described to first-order by the BEaming, Ellipsoidal, and Reflection/heating (BEER) model \citep{faigler2011}.
 At large companion masses the dominant terms in this model, i.e., ellipsoidal variations and doppler beaming, are in phase with the primary and secondary eclipses of the transiting/eclipsing companion.
 However, this may not be the case for hot Jupiters, in which the dominant variation in the GBTDS will likely derive from thermal emission from a hot spot on the dayside of the planet, except in the case that a hot Jupiter has a high albedo.
 Due to atmospheric circulation, the brightest point of the phase curve is often out of phase with the timing of the secondary eclipse \citep{showman2009}, an effect that cannot be imitated by ellipsoidal variations allowing for additional discrimination in identifying false positives from eclipsing stellar mass companions, provided that Roman has the long-term photometric stability to obtain such a measurement.